Naoussa Dinner

 Must orderwhole fish from the case + chilled Assyrtiko

-The Naoussa harbour fish house — directly on the quay, the boats moor metres from your table, the catch came in that morning.
-Pick your fish from the case, filleted at the table.
-Reserve the corner outdoor table for the working-harbour view rather than the air-conditioned interior.
+The Naoussa harbour fish house, directly on the quay; the boats moor metres from your table, and the catch came in that morning.
+Pick your fish from the case and have it filleted at the table.
+Reserve the corner outdoor table, the one facing the working harbour, over the air-conditioned interior.
 Cash and card both fine.

 Naoussa harbourFish off the boatReserve the corner

-InsiderMario himself works the floor most nights — ask him what came off the boats rather than ordering blind.
-Beyond the whole fish, the grilled octopus with caper pesto is the dish regulars come back for.
-Small room; book a day or two ahead in summer.
+InsiderMario himself works the floor most nights; ask him what came off the boats rather than ordering blind.
+Beyond the whole fish, the grilled octopus with caper pesto is the dish that brings people back.
+Small room, so book a day or two ahead in summer.

 Yemeni Wine Restaurant